The key findings, which make for a sobering read, are:

-The findings make for a sobering read.
-They underscore that antisemitism remains pervasive across the EU – and has, in many ways, become disturbingly normalised.
-The important information provided herein can support policymakers across the EU in stepping up their efforts to ensure the safety and dignity of all Jewish people living in the EU.
+The important information provided in this report can support policymakers across the EU in stepping up their efforts to ensure the safety and dignity of all Jewish people living in the EU.